-At the same time, the increase in interest rates reduces the valuation of superannuation fund liabilities.
-In terms of ongoing superannuation expenses, the impact of a reduction in the unfunded liability is slightly more than offset by an increase in the annual interest expense on the unfunded liability going forward - leading to an increase in annual superannuation expenses.
-The resulting rise in both the net result from transactions and the net result is minimal by the end of the forward estimates.
+At the same time, the increase in interest rates reduces the valuation of superannuation fund liabilities and gives rise to an actuarial gain.
+In terms of ongoing superannuation expenses, the impact of a higher discount rate on service costs is slightly more than offset by an increase in the annual interest expense on the unfunded liability going forward, leading to an increase in annual superannuation expenses.
+The overall rise in both the net result from transactions and the net result is minimal by the end of the forward estimates.